dboyhasnoname/learning/Makefile/Makefile.md

 ### Execution order

-- The order in which commands are executed by make are nearly the opposite to the order they occur in the makefile.
-This top-down style is common in makefiles.
+- makefiles are written top-down but the commands are executed by make bottom-up.
 - Usually the most general form of target is specified first in the makefile and the details are left for later.